makersacademy/airport_challenge/README.md

 ...
 ```

-This was supposed to force-test bad weather, but the results were still random.
+This was supposed to force-test bad weather, but the weather tests were still random.
 Eventually I realized that I was summoning a Weather object that was different from the one Airport had already summoned.
-I checked their object ids and sure enough they were different.
-So I modified my test to bring out Airport.weather, and the tests finally worked:
+I checked their object IDs and sure enough they were different.
+So I modified my test to bring out Airport.new.weather, and the tests finally worked:

 ```
 ...